Can You Actually Use an Old iPad as a Drawing Tablet?

 Android Tablet Styluses

-- Any capacitive stylus ($10-15) — same as iPad, basic but functional
+Any capacitive stylus ($10-15) – same deal as iPad, basic but functional for sketching

 The honest truth about capacitive styluses: They work, but they’re not precise.
 The tip is thicker than you’d like, there’s no pressure sensitivity, and palm rejection doesn’t work (you’ll need a drawing glove or be careful about your hand placement).
 For sketching and casual art, they’re fine.
 For detailed illustration, save up for a device with active stylus support.